Harmann60/HeungMinSon/README.md

 * 🎨 A stunning, responsive design

 ---
-## 🌍 Vision
+##🌍 Vision

-There are dedicated websites for players like Messi and Ronaldo — but Heung-Min Son, one of the most hardworking and inspiring players of our generation, doesn’t have one that does him justice.
+There are dedicated websites for global icons like Messi and Ronaldo — but Heung-Min Son, one of the most hardworking and humble players of our generation, doesn’t have a website that truly captures his journey and spirit.
-This project aims to fill that gap by creating a beautiful, fan-driven digital home for Son fans worldwide.
+This project aims to fill that gap by creating a beautiful, fan-driven digital space where fans can celebrate Son’s passion, discipline, and incredible story.
 ---

 ## 🛠️ **Tech Stack**